prasenforu/openshift-origin-aws/logging/graylog/readme.md

 ### Installation

 Kubernetes configuration to install and configure Fluent Bit as a daemon set.
-Fluent Bit collects only Docker logs, gets K8s metadata, builds a GEF message and sends it to a Graylog server.
+Fluent Bit collects only Docker logs, gets K8s metadata, builds a GELF message and sends it to a Graylog server.

 Production-grade deployment would require a highly-available cluster, for both ES, MongoDB and Graylog.
 But for this article, a local installation is enough.
 A docker-compose file was written to start everything.
 As ES requires specific configuration of the host, here is the sequence to start it: